fachwerk-dev/create-fachwerk/slides/slides.md

 npm init fachwerk@latest
 ```

-You can re-run this command for updating the library, and it does not touch your work.
+<Info>You can re-run this command for updating the library, and it does not touch your work.</Info>

 ---
 class: center gap-8 bg-[lightblue]